How to write a physician assistant cover letter?

 Before you start to write a physician cover letter, researching the company and the job profile you are targeting will give you a strong foundation for the cover letters.

-While reading the job description carefully is vital, you must also scrutinize the company's website, its executives' Twitter feeds, and employee profiles on LinkedIn.
+While reading the job description carefully is vital, you must also scrutinize their website, the seniors' Twitter feeds, and the profiles of their employees on LinkedIn.

 Why is Research Necessary?

-- The research will help you customize your cover letter since you shouldn't send a generic one
+- The research will help you customize your cover letter as a generic one wouldn't do you any good

-- It'll help you decide on the right tone that fits the organization
+- It'll help you decide what tone fits the organization

 - Good research will help you find the hiring manager's name to address in your physician assistant cover letter